You Don't Have ADHD

 and neither does your child

-Abbie from Scottsdale (formerly of Denver) also texted me yesterday—concerned, curious, or perhaps just bored—to ask about my recent tirades on Substack Notes regarding ADHD:
+Abbie from Scottsdale (formerly of Denver) texted me yesterday—concerned, curious, or perhaps just bored—to ask about my recent tirades on Substack Notes regarding ADHD:

 To explain a bit more: a lot of people online are now pathologizing normal behavior—things like being forgetful, selfish, or unmotivated.
 They’ll tell you, “No, the assignment you were supposed to turn in last Monday but didn’t?
 That’s not because you’re lazy or undisciplined—it’s because you have ADHD.”